 Groups involved

-These groups represent the different interests and perspectives needed to update the OCP:
+These groups represent the different interests and perspectives needed to update the official community plan:

-• Residents and businesses can ask the Regional District and the consultant questions and provide input thorugh surveys, open houses and the public hearing
+- Residents and businesses can ask the Regional District and the consultant questions and provide input through surveys, open houses and the public hearing

-• Regional District staff provide technical input on their experience with the OCP and information on public facilities and services
+- Regional District staff provide technical input on their experience with the official community plan and information on public facilities and services

-• Regional District leadership and Board of Directors are the final decision makers and that will be kept up to date throughout the process, inform the OCP update and approve the final OCP bylaw
+- Regional District leadership and Board of Directors are the final decision makers and that will be kept up to date throughout the process, inform the official community plan update and approve the final official community plan bylaw

-• McElhanney Ltd. is the consultant supporting engagement events and preparing the draft OCP document
+- McElhanney Ltd. is the consultant supporting engagement events and preparing the draft official community plan document

 Project funding